 What are the side effects of the Engerix-B vaccine?

 Engerix-B vaccine causes side effect that are generally milder and can be managed at home and does not need hospital admission:

-- Swelling and pain occurs at injection site may last for 1-3 days can be managed with paracetamol and local cold compression.
+- Swelling and pain at the injection site may last for 1-3 days and can be managed with paracetamol and local cold compression.

-- Diarhea and loss of appetite can occur after vaccination and can be managed by oral rehydrating solution.
+- Diarhea and loss of appetite can occur after vaccination and can be managed by oral rehydration solution.

-- Nausea and vomiting may occur after the vaccination and it can be managed by oral syp ondansetron and oral rehydrating solution.
+- Nausea and vomiting may occur after the vaccination and it can be managed by oral syp ondansetron and oral rehydration solution.

-- Abdominal pain is usually mild and subsides by its own.
+- Abdominal pain is usually mild and subsides on its own.

 - Muscular pain and joint pain may be mild to moderate grade in some patients.
 It usually subsides in 2-3 days.

 - Anaphylaxis and allergy is an extremely rare side effect of the vaccine.
 Like other vaccines the vaccine should be administered at a center where necessary personnel and drugs and equipment are available to manage if any reaction occurs.

 To whom this vaccine should not be given?